VanderpoelLiam/liamvanderpoel.com/content/archive/uv.md

 uvx cookiecutter https://github.com/VanderpoelLiam/cookiecutter-uv.git
 ```

 and follow the prompts to setup the repo.
-Note: This is all explained in the [cookiecutter-uv README](https://github.com/VanderpoelLiam/cookiecutter-uv).
+Note: This is all explained in the [cookiecutter-uv README](https://github.com/VanderpoelLiam/cookiecutter-uv) so I won't go into details here.
 I picked all the default choices which resulted in the repository:

 ```shell
 > tree pg-doom/